 And then there’s the uses to which the Villa Zorayda was put.
 In 1904 it was converted into a private club which featured gambling, dancing and flouting the law during prohibition.
 There’s even a roulette wheel displayed among a dazzling display of 18th and 19th century Arabian artifacts and other oddities.

 I recommend arriving at Villa Zorayda at opening for two reasons.
 One, you might get a chance, as I did, to spend some time with the curator, James Byles.
-His descriptions brought the building to life as the included audio guide never could.
+He brought the building to life as the included audio guide never could.
 Two, all-day parking is included with museum admission.

 Building on the Prohibition Theme

-If you would like recreate the Boardwalk Empire experience, head to the St. Augustine Distillery (112 Riberia Street).
+If you would like to recreate the Boardwalk Empire experience, head to the St. Augustine Distillery (112 Riberia Street).
 While I wasn’t a fan of their rum (it’s aged for less than a year while I prefer older rums), the New World Gin was a hit with Deal Dad.
 He reported that the taste was much different from a traditional gin such as Bombay Sapphire.
 The New World Gin featured strong orange notes that Deal Dad deemed great for summertime.

 Another fun tasting room is right down the street from Villa Zorayda.
 The Ancient Olive at 47 King Street pours generous samples of artisan olive oils and vinegars.
 I took home a cinnamon pear vinegar that is terrific on vanilla ice cream.